MacrosystemsEDDIE/module6/README.md

     a.
 Click the green "Code" button on this page and select "Download ZIP".
     b.
 Unzip this file on your computer.
 2. Clone this repository into RStudio.
 		a.
 Open RStudio.
 		b.
 Click "File > New Project...".
 		c.
 In the "Create Project dialog select "Version Control: Checkout a project from a version control repository".
 		d.
-Select "Git: Clone a project from a Git repository.
+Select "Git: Clone a project from a Git repository".
 		e.
 In the "Repository URL:" option input the URL to this repository, select where to save the project directory.
 		f.
 Click "Create Project".
 		g.
 You will then have a project with all the files from this repository.